k-stz/wordpress-on-docker/README.md

 - for WordPress website files

 # Network requirements:
 - [x] to make things simpler we configure the domain name `<login>.de` to point to the local IP address => in /etc/hosts simply add the entry:
 ```ini
 127.0.0.1 username.de
 ```
-- `docker-network` that establishes the connection between the containers
+- `docker-network` that establishes the connection between the containers.
+Now for each container in the network all service/container-names resolve to their repsective ips!
 - "host or `--link` or `links` is forbidden
 - network line must be present in the `docker-compose.yml`

 # Install packages:
 - docker (contains `docker compose` command)

 # Docker